MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/6-exercise-manage-revisions-azure-container-apps.md

 1. Configure labels on the revisions.

-1. Configure a traffic percentages on the revisions.
+1. Configure a traffic percentage on the revisions.

 1. Verify the configuration.